top of page

 Tropical Leaves

-I’m Kyra Ricci, a PhD candidate at the University of Wisconsin - Madison in the Department of Forest and Wildlife Ecology.
-My work focuses on examining the influence of informal education and communication efforts (outreach and community science) on audience knowledge and perceptions of ecological and environmental sciences.
-My interests include ecotoxicology, informal science education, community science, and environmental communication.
+I’m Kyra Ricci Shaw, a PhD candidate at the University of Wisconsin - Madison in the Department of Forest and Wildlife Ecology.
+My work focuses on examining the influence of informal education and communication efforts on audience knowledge and perceptions of environmental sciences.
+My interests include informal science education, community science, environmental communication, and amphibian conservation.

 Goals